Airstar Chronograph

 Rotor System: Ball bearing

-Winding Direction: Bi-directional
+Winding Direction: Uni-directional > clockwise

-Country of Manufacture: Switzerland
+Country of Manufacture Switzerland

 FUNCTIONS: